buguroo/pyknow/docs/source/reference.rst

 `Rule` is the basic method of composing patterns.
 You can add as many patterns or conditional elements as you want to a Rule and it will fire if every one of them matches.
-Meaning it by default behaves like `AND`.
+Therefore, it behaves like `AND` by default.

 .. code-block:: python